Enterprise Holdings Awards $7 Million to Nearly 700 Nonprofits Working to Advance Social and Racial Equity

 Enterprise Holdings ROAD Forward

 Enterprise Holdings first announced the ROAD Forward commitment in November 2020.
-The initiative focuses on Respect, Opportunity, Advancement and Diversity (ROAD) for youth and families by addressing three areas in need of urgent attention: early childhood development, youth health and wellness, and career and college preparation.
+The initiative focuses on Respect, Opportunity, Achievement and Diversity (ROAD) for youth and families by addressing three areas in need of urgent attention: early childhood development, youth health and wellness, and career and college preparation.

 - Early childhood development: The foundation for future success is built on access to preschool, pre-K, kindergarten and other opportunities for introducing learning and literacy.
 We believe in laying the building blocks of empowerment through early development and education to generate enthusiasm for life-long learning.